tangneyscott/projectimpact/README.md

 The Impact Project creates a positive-sum game (all participants win) for donations supporting Sustainable Development Goals (presented by the United Nations).
 Donations are represented by non-transferable “Impact” tokens, which can be used to gain access to communities, games, giveaways, etc.

 An individual's interests and values are represented by the assets within their crypto wallets.
 Creating a representation of one's societal / environmental impact within the wallet is the goal.

-The focus is to connect individuals / organizations with highly-transparent charities focusing on projects .
+***Focus** is to connect individuals / organizations with highly-transparent charities focusing on projects .

 The Impact Project enables NFT creators to mint an NFT with an environmental / social impact (e.g. RAC releases art where 10% of sales goes toward planting trees).
 The f